NCAR/esds/posts/2021/esds-update-november-2021.md

 tags: update, faq, xarray, dask, matplotlib
 ---

-# ESDS Update October 2021
+# ESDS Update November 2021

 November was an active month!
 There were a couple of ESDS Forum talks, a variety of answered Python questions during office hours, and a Python tutorial!